- 1 Flying with Your Emotional Support Animal

 Your proper ESA travel letter is all you need.
 The airline is prohibited from asking you about the extent of your condition or intimate details about it.
 They must accept the letter as evidence of your disability.
 The ACAA applies to air carriers that provide regularly scheduled services for hire to the public.

-Traveling with an ESA Letter for Flying
+Flying with an ESA

 When flying on a commercial carrier with your emotional support animal, there are requirements that vary slightly between airlines such as: